 Why do I need to remove my dog from the situation?
 Shouldn’t I just help him work through it?

 Great question!
-The reason why it is important to remove your dog from the environment that is eliciting this type of behavior is that stressed dogs may lash out or exhibit certain behaviors out of fear, so you want to prevent these situations from escalating before they get to the point of no return.
+It's important to remove your dog from the environment while under stress because dogs may lash out or exhibit unwanted behaviors such as aggression out of fear, so you want to prevent these situations from escalating before they get to the point of no return.

-Stress signals are your dog's way of warning you and whatever is stressing him out that he is not comfortable in the situation.
-Therefore, it’s so important to NEVER scold your dog for exhibiting any type of stress signal, even growling.
+Stress signals are your dog's way of warning you and whatever is stressing him out that he is not comfortable in the situation, which is why it’s so important to NEVER scold your dog for exhibiting any type of stress signal, even growling.

 If you punish your dog for growling, next time he’s stressed out he may skip the warning signal that he is stressed and go straight to exhibiting a behavior out of fear, such as attacking the object—which you most certainly do not want!

-Therefore, being able to distinguish your dog’s own stress signals will help you to better understand your dog and make both of your lives less stressful!
+Being able to distinguish your dog’s own stress signals will help you to better understand your dog and make both of your lives less stressful.

 If you notice your dog displaying one of the stress signals listed above, be sure to remove him from the situation until you are able to work through the stimuli with an experienced trainer/behaviorist!

 What kind of stress signals does your dog display when he is stressed?